Disability Support Services

 • Adaptive equipment and assistive technology

 If your exams are designed to be administered in-person, typically, students opt to take their exams in the RVC Testing Center, where accommodations are proctored by the Testing Center.
-However, student situations vary and specific details regarding how and when your exam accommodations will be coordinated will be included on your Faculty Notification Letter.
+However, student situations vary and you should communicate any specific details regarding how and when you'd like your exam accommodations coordinated with your instructors.

 A scheduled appointment is required for students taking their exam or quiz in the Testing Center with any of the following accommodations: